mavyrick/DepthScanner3D/README.md

 The project was inspired by heightmaps (https://en.wikipedia.org/wiki/Heightmap).
 In fact, if you plug a heightmap into this project's system, it will have the same effect as the depth images.

-The app was developed on an iPhone 12 Pro.

 The project will run on the following devices:

 - iPhone 12 Pro or later